-If you are in immediate danger, damage the pipeline, or observe or suspect a leak - even if you are uncertain of the severity - take the following steps:
+If you are in immediate danger, damage the pipeline (including coming into contact with the pipeline coating) or observe or suspect a leak - even if you are uncertain of the severity - take the following steps:

-- Abandon any equipment being used in or near the area, moving upwind of the product release. - Warn others to stay away. - Call 911. - Call the toll-free, 24-hour Vector Pipeline emergency number for your area: 1-888-427-7777. - Follow instructions given to you by local emergency responders and Vector Pipeline.
+- 1 Abandon any equipment being used in or near the area, moving upwind of the product release. - 2 Warn others to stay away. - 3 Call 911. - 4 Call the toll-free, 24-hour Vector emergency number for your area: 1-888-427-7777. - 5 Follow instructions given to you by local emergency responders and Vector.